SAP-samples/process-automation-enablement/Workshops/DSAG 2023/exercises/5a_UpdateDecision/readme.md

 In this exercise you will learn:

-- How to udpate the business rule and related decision
+- How to update the business rule and related decision

 ## Update Business Rule <a name="updateBR"></a>